paulhuii/paulhuii/README.md

 •	🤓 I’m currently a 3rd year computer science student at the Univeristy of Calgary!

-• 🌱 I'm currently learning Javascript, HTML, and CSS to try and develop a portfolio landing page!

 •	🥳 I enjoy meeting others and figuring out what makes them tick!

 •	😁 I'm always eager to meet new people and learn new things!
 Feel free to reach out!